infinilabs/coco-extensions/docs/README.md

   since: 0.8.0

+* `ui`: Only for `view` extensions.
+Extension UI settings.

+  type: object

+  required: No

+  since: 0.9.1-2602

+  fields:

+  * `search_bar`: if the search bar should be visible

+    type: bool

+    required: No

+    since: 0.9.1-2602

+  * `filter_bar`: if the filter bar should be visible

+    type: bool

+    required: No

+    since: 0.9.1-2602

+  * `footer`: if the footer should be visible

+    type: bool

+    required: No

+    since: 0.9.1-2602

 * `screenshots`: Only for main extension.
 Path to the extension screenshots.
   These screenshots will be displayed in the Extension Store.